Amazon SES to Mailtrap:

 General step-by-step migration flow

-1. After signing up for Mailtrap, go to Sending Domains menu.
+1. After signing up for Mailtrap, select the Sending Domains menu.
 Add your domain and proceed to verify it.
+For more details, see our Getting Started Guide.

-3. Should you select API integration, check API documentation and Mailtrap libraries.
+3. Should you select API integration, check libraries and API documentation.

 Need some help?